+5. The Township, while it provides twice as much residential land as the 1970 County projections, provides seven times the amount of industrial land projected by the County in its Master Plan, dated 1970.
 6. Sixty percent of the vacant residential land is located in the large lot sizes A-3 and A-5.
 South Brunswick Township believes that the history of the adoption of this ordinance and the factors considered in review thereof by the Township and in particular, its planning director, in the adoption of this ordinance are pertinent and important to the Court's consideration of the total zoning ordinance now in effect in South Brunswick Township.
 The Zoning Ordinance and Master Plan were adopted in 1974.
-Therefore, we have had approximately 15 months to evaluate the effects of the Zoning Ordinance and Ordinance and Master Plan.

-The Township Committee in 1970 and Zoning Ordinance, for the purposes of adopting a comprehensive plan to meet the Township's fair share of regional housing needs while at the same time, avoiding the more visible effects of rapid urbanization and suburbanization; eg. Urban sprawls, strip soning, and maintaining the goals of open space and better quality living.
+Therefore, we have had approximately 15 months to evaluate the effects of the Zoning Ordinance and Master Plan.
+The Township Committee in 1970 and Zoning Ordinance, for the purposes of adopting a comprehensive plan to meet the Township's fair share of regional housing needs while at the same time, avoiding the more visible effects of rapid urbanization and suburbanization; eg. Urban sprawls, strip zoning, and maintaining the goals of open space and better quality living.
 The Township governing body employed Carl Hintz as a full-time planner.
 He prepared Residential Alternative Study, which was begun in early 1972 and completed in November 1972.
-Carl Hintz, Township Planner, testified at length during the trial as to the preparation and content of the Residential Alternative Study.
+Carl Hintz, Township Planner, testified at length during the trial as to the preparation and content -3of the Residential Alternative Study.
 That study was designed as a conceptual analysis of various residential development alternatives for the Township of South Brunswick.
 The study consisted of a review of the then existing Master Plan and Zoning Ordinance, various court decisions throughout the country, facilities and service plans as well as a review of ecologically sensitive characteristics of South Brunswick.
 The Residential Alternative Study identified seven ecologically sensitive characteristics in South Brunswick.
-These are:

-.
-L. Aquifer recharge areas of which there are three within South Brunswick.
+These are: 1.
+Aquifer recharge areas of which there are three within South Brunswick.
+2. Geological formations which bear upon the amount of development which can be placed upon the underlying strata.
+3. Swamps and surface waters.

-- 2. Geological formations which bear upon the amount of development which can be placed upon the underlying strata. - 3.
-Swamps and surface waters. - 4.
-Woodlands which serve as a refuge for wildlife, cleanse the air and act as a buffer. - 5.
-Areas of poor drainage which relate to run-off and septic system development. - 6.
-Flood plains. - 7.
-Prime argricultural soils.
-Mr. Hintz testified that this was not as much an ecological restraint as an aid in determining which areas should be saved for argriculture.
+4. Woodlands which serve as a refuge for wildlife, cleanse the air and act as a buffer.
+5. Areas of poor drainage which relate to run-off and septic system development.
+6. Flood plains.